-The physiatrist may choose a solo practice or a group setting-partnership or multispecialty group.
+The physiatrist may choose from a variety of practice settings including a solo practice, a group setting-partnership, or a multispecialty group.
 He/she may affiliate with an academic institution, a private community hospital or clinic, a VA hospital, a skilled nursing facility, or a freestanding rehabilitation facility.
-The practice may consist of solely outpatient care (e.g., sports medicine clinic), inpatient care (e.g., stroke unit), or a combination of both.
+The practice may consist of solely outpatient care (e.g., sports medicine, general physiatry, occupational medicine), inpatient care (e.g., stroke, traumatic brain injury, spinal cord injury), or a combination of both.
 In many cases, the patient population will be referral-based and the physiatrist will act initially in a consulting role.
 Referrals come typically from neurosurgery, orthopedic surgery, neurology, oncology, vascular surgery, cardiology, rheumatology, trauma, transplant surgery, cardiology, cardiothoracic surgery, family practice, pediatrics, and internal medicine.
-If the patient is admitted into an inpatient rehabilitation unit, the physiatrist usually assumes both a primary care and specialist role.
+If the patient is admitted into an inpatient rehabilitation unit, the physiatrist may assume both a primary care and specialist role.